SpeezyB/ipup/README.md

 # ipup
-ip updater for a dynamic DNS that will also check for login attempts
+ip updater for a dynamic DNS (dynu.com) that will also check for login attempts on raspberry pi